 In most of the cases, the categories have clear-cut meanings which are applicable to all countries.
 But some categories have country-specific contents or require country-specific definitions.
-The categories (101) 'Foreign Special Relations: Positive' and (102) 'Foreign Special Relations: Negative' have country-specific meanings.
+The categories (101) 'Foreign Special Relations: Positive' and (102) 'Foreign Special Relations: Negative' are such cases.
 Here, the coder has to decide in advance with which other country or countries the manifesto country (i.e. the country he or she is coding) has a 'special foreign relationship'; for example, in the British case: former colonies, in the Swedish case: the rest of Scandinavia.
 Equally, the category (705) 'Minorities' requires a definition of what groups are considered as underprivileged in the manifesto country.
 The specific content of these categories must be spelled out as notes in a coding protocol.
+Thus, Commandment 8 reads: Note down definitions for all country-specific categories in a coding protocol.